pburkholder/decksets/2018-04-cf-summit/text.md

 ## 3. PaaS ✅

-^We already have a PaaS.
-You'll see this in part because some providers will label themselves as PaaS, when they're not actually self-service or provide the other key characteristics of a PaaS.
-In some cases, they see a PaaS as either not having all the features they need, or being too complex for the subset of features needed.
+^We already have a PaaS. .
+Internally within an organization,  In some cases, they see a PaaS as either not having all the features they need, or being too complex for the subset of features needed.

 ^Then the "let's build our own PaaS" fever takes hold: I know, let's kick of the process with a Remedy ticket, which opens up a Puppet/Chef/Terraform template they can fill in, the it gets routed to Pat for approval, and that'll get checked out in a validation environment for security scans ... and so and so on.

 ^Toolchains are awesome, but it's hard to enable flow in toolchain in an organization that hasn't practiced it.
-Time and again, the public and private sector, I've seen this devolve into Platform-as-a-Conceirge-Service, with bottlenecks acruing where manual work (or worse, manual rework) has to occur.
+Time and again, the public and private sector, I've seen this devolve into Platform-as-a-Concierge-Service, with bottlenecks acruing where manual work (or worse, manual rework) has to occur.
 But because it works for some folks, or because it was build "here", it can persist.

+^compounding the problem, some providers will label themselves as PaaS, when they're not actually self-service or provide the other key characteristics of a PaaS

-^Fortunately, since cloud.gov is outside that ecosystem, we can point to it as being low-risk.
+^Fortunately, since cloud.gov is outside an organization's ecosystem, we can point to it as being low-risk.
 It doesn't threaten the PaaCS if one pilot system moves to it.
 And if we can shift the conversation from outputs, a complex bespoke pseudo-PaaS, to outcomes: lead time, # releases, MTTR; then we can start to show the value of the PaaS approach.

 ---

-## 4. Too risky 🎲🎰🎲🎰
+## 4. Too risky <br>🎲🎰🎲🎰

-^Because there are so many Federal regulations, once you've mastered a subset of them it's very easy for folks to get caugh in a status-quo bias.
+^Because there are so many Federal regulations, once you've mastered a subset of them, and how they apply to your current operations, it's very easy for folks to get caught sticking with what they know, even if they know it's pretty awful.

+^People may ask, "Is cloud.gov secure enough?"
+But that's the wrong question.
+The salient question is, "Where will my security posture be best — in cloud.gov, or in my onsite data center, or in an IaaS service using a new and unfamiliar toolset?"

+^This fauly risk perception is often the result of the "Status Quo Bias", a cognitive bias that explains our preference for familiarity.
+We tend to resist change and prefer the current state of affairs.
+That tendency is buttressed by the endowment effect, the tendency of people, when making decisions, to give a higher weighting to things they already have.

+^Recognizing that there's a status quo bias, and being empathetic to that, can help folks start to step back and evaluate their risk posture more objectively.

 ---

-## 5. PaaS 🚫 <br>(we have a DevOps team)
+## 5. 🚫 PaaS <br>(we have a DevOps team)

+^Everybody wants the DevOps.
+They read about the high performing organizations that move with speed _and_ stability.
+Then they focus on the tooling and the forms of DevOps, and lose sight of the outcomes which should be paramount.

+^Core to DevOps practice is having teams empowered to deliver value, to deliver on mission, without external bottlenecks.
+In private industry, in smaller start-ups, in mature DevOps organizations, it may be feasible to embed ops expertise in each team, and grant those folks the authority to make changes on behalf of the team.

+^But as we discussed at the beginning of this talk, government and regulated industries are low-trust organizations.
+When I worked for Chef Software, I would see organizations that would have multiple Chef runs: One for ops, one for security, and one for the developers.
+Nevermind that they were practicing Infrastructure-as-Code -- that the same developer team they trusted to write code handling credit card data, they wouldn't trust to write code to install Tomcat on their systems.

+^So when folks insist they have a DevOps team, that might be awesome.
+But it often means they've created CI/CD and infra-as-code team that is, despite best intentions, just a bottleneck to value delivery.

+---

+# The PaaS to DevOps Outcomes

+^In short, I believe that a high-level PaaS is a prerequisite for DevOps outcomes for application delivery in government.
+Without it, teams are unlikely to have the authority to create, change and delete resources, and there will be too many impediments to move with speed and stability.

+---

+# cloud.gov

+^Technology in government is hard thanks to low trust, regulatory death spiral, and you can't rule-make your way out.
+Innovation is possible, but you need to automate compliance so you can focus on innovation.
+Cloud.gov paves the way to compliance and innovation, and is built with open source tools that you can leverage and learn from.
+The barriers now in the adoption of cloud.gov, or any highly-abstracted compute platform, are not technical so much as cultural -- so I hope that some of what we've observed will help you overcome similar obstacles in your path forward.

 ---